-How Arons & Solomon, P.A.
-Can Help You Navigate Your Divorce in Bergen County, NJ
+How Arons & Solomon Divorce Lawyers Can Help You Navigate Your Divorce in Bergen County

-Unless you and your spouse are on the same page about everything – how assets and debts will be allocated, who gets custody of the kids – and when, and whether spousal support is on the table – divorce can be a stressful and overwhelming process.
+Unless you and your spouse are on the same page about everything – how assets and debts will be allocated, who gets custody of the kids – and when, and whether a Bergen County Spousal Support Lawyer can help you to put all on the table – divorce can be a stressful and overwhelming process.

-When it seems like your world is falling apart, it really helps to have a knowledgeable and empathetic Bergen County divorce attorney standing beside you.
+When it seems like your world is falling apart, it really helps to have a knowledgeable and empathetic divorce attorney standing beside you.

 And, we appreciate just how difficult it is to go through the motions of getting a divorce.
 We know that your world has been turned upside down.
 The transition can be a difficult one – and some handle it better than others.
 If your spouse isn’t handling it all that well, it can make things all that much more difficult for you.
 When divorce affects children, it adds another layer of complexity and stress.

-Our Bergen County divorce lawyers are here to help you in any way that we can.
-We will help you seek an amicable resolution, but will never fail to be tenacious in the pursuit of your goals.
+Our divorce lawyers are here to help you in any way that we can.
+We will help you seek an amicable resolution but will never fail to be tenacious in the pursuit of your goals.